fuankarion/Vision17/Lab6-Superpixels/readme.md

 ![Example of segmentation](segmented.png)

-Try different parameters of your function, and see which ones work best.
+Try different parameters of your function, and inspect them visually before actually testing them.

-## Ground truth data
+### Reading ground truth data

-The ground truth data is saved as matlab data, it contains manual segmentation from different people.
-For example, to look at the ground truth for image ``train/22090`` we can use the following code
+The ground truth data is saved as matlab data, it has the same name as the image file,  but a different extension.
+The data contains a manual segmentation created by several human annotators.

+For example, lets look at the ground truth for image ``train/22090`` we can use the following code

 ```matlab
 load('BSDS500/data/groundTruth/train/22090.mat')